foohyfooh/foohyfooh.github.io/_posts/2018-08-10-Virtana-Internship-Week-9.markdown

 ---
 layout: post
-title:  "Virtana Week 9"
+title:  "Virtana Internship Week 9"
 date:   2018-08-10 -0400
 categories: Virtana
 ---

-This week at [Virtana](https://virtanatech.com/) has been spent attempting to build upon my work from [last week](/posts/2018/08/03/Virtana-Week-8.html).
+This week at [Virtana](https://virtanatech.com/) has been spent attempting to build upon my work from [last week](/posts/2018/08/03/Virtana-Internship-Week-8).
 This week I completed what I started about 2 weeks ago and I have started working on outputting data to inform client programs of the positioning of the robot in the scene.

 My changes from the last 2 weeks have been merged into master, and now the simulation can take commands directly to move it from a remote client.